amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 In this section we will understand the main idea introduced in the research paper - **Compound Scaling**.

 ### Main Idea: Compound Scaling
-Before the **EfficientNet**s came along, the most common way to scale up ConvNets was either by one of three dimensions - depth, width or image resolution.
+Before the **EfficientNet**s came along, the most common way to scale up ConvNets was either by one of three dimensions - depth (number of layers), width (number of channels) or image resolution (image size).

 **EfficientNet**s on the other hand perform **Compound Scaling** - that is, scale all three dimensions while mantaining a balance between all dimensions of the network.